IPTV Smarters Keeps Crashing on Samsung or LG TV? Here's the Fix (2026 Guide)

 network instability

-Update your TV software manually:
+Fix: Update your TV software manually

 Settings → Support → Software Update → Update Now